nvdaes/pcKbBrl/readme.md

 You can also select if NVDA should speak a single typed dot (using )the feature of "one hand mode").

+If you want dots to be sent automatically when typing with one hand, use the spin control to set a timeout greater than 0.

+In addition, you can set the characters to send and clear dots when typing with one hand.

 ## How to Use

 1. Press NVDA+0 to enable braille input.
 This gesture can be changed from Input gestures dialog, Braille category.